How to Buy and Store Olive Oil

 Where does the best olive oil come from?

 There’s a misconception that the best olive oils only come from Italy or France.
 However, Spain, Greece, California, Tunisia and Brazil have all gained recognition for the unique flavour profiles of their olive oils.
+Above all, says Bucchino, good olive oil relies on the producer, not the country of origin.

 How to buy and store olive oil